 I am a game studies scholar, play researcher, and game design teacher.
 I am active in the game studies community, with multiple publications and conference presentations.
-My research focuses the phenomenology of play, play in social environments, play and performance, the player narrative experience, and ludonarratology.
+My research focuses on the phenomenology of play, play in social environments, play and performance, the player narrative experience, and ludonarratology.
 Lately I have been exploring communities of play and social play through karaoke.
 I am currently a PhD student in the Informatics department at the University of California: Irvine and teach post-secondary digital arts at several orange county schools and colleges.

 Before coming to UCI, I spent several years teaching videogame design, animation, video production, and the digital arts to secondary students in Austin, TX.